araddon/depr/README.rst

 This is a command line tool that reads a yaml file that lists dependencies and ensures those exist.

 TODO

+* x In case of conflict/working branch not clean?
-* Allow src to be src you get from seperate from path
+* x Allow src to be src you get from seperate from path
-* Allow another branch from master
+* x Allow another branch from master
-* allow a hash to be where you are frozen at
+* x allow a hash to be where you are frozen at
-* In case of conflict/working branch not clean?
+* Allow un-clean "local" directories?

 Usage (yaml dependency file) that is placed in a single location::

     # simple, ensure package exists
-    - path: github.com/suapapa/hilog
+    - src: github.com/suapapa/hilog

     # Source location, seperate package location
-    - path:  github.com/mattbaird/elastigo
+    - as:  github.com/mattbaird/elastigo
       src: github.com/araddon/elastigo

     # source location, seperate package and branch
-    - path:  github.com/mattbaird/elastigo
+    - as:  github.com/mattbaird/elastigo
       src: github.com/araddon/elastigo
       branch: newsearch